sashinpivotal/dsa-java-review-doc/README.md

 ## Lab Step 5 - Interface (45 minutes)

-In this step, you are going to create a Java interface called *TaxPayer* and make classes to implement it.
+In this step, you are going to do the following:
+  - Create a Java interface called *TaxPayer*
+  - Write classes that implement *TaxPayer* interface

 ### Concepts that are exercised